Creamy Lemon Cod Piccata

 - ¼ cup Flour

 - 4 Garlic Cloves minced

 - 1 cup Chicken Broth

 - 2 teaspoons Cornstarch

 - 3 tablespoons Lemon Juice

-- Add the Cornstarch to the remaining Chicken Broth and whisk to mix evenly.
-Pour into the skillet and stir to combine.
-Once sauce thickens, about 1 more minute of cooking, place the fillets back into the skillet and top with Capers.
-Garnish with fresh lemon slices or Parsley.
+- Once the sauce thickens, about 1 more minute of cooking, place the fillets back into the skillet and top with capers.
+Garnish with fresh lemon slices or parsley.